 Can’t-Miss Baby Registry Must Haves (for Seasoned & First-Time Moms)

-Print the checklist for your own use, and refer back to this article when making specific choices about what to add to your registry.
+Print the checklist for your own use, and refer back to this article when you want brand recommendations or explanations about why you need certain items.

 - Crib mattress